Michelle joined Prince’s Trust Australia in August 2021. She has 30 years experience as a manager and editor in Australia, London and Nigeria.

 Juliet has been a journalist for more than 30 years, working between the UK and Australia for a variety of magazines and newspapers as a writer and editor and is currently Editor-At-Large at The Australian Women's Weekly.
 She is also a non-fiction author.
 Her books include The Writing on the Wall, an investigation into what happened to her father’s family during the Holocaust, Rising Heart, the memoir of Aminata Conteh-Biger, a refugee from Sierra Leone, and The Royals in Australia, an investigation behind the scenes of almost 150 years of royal visits.

 Dominic was raised in Australia and England and educated at the University of Cambridge and The Prince of Wales’ Institute of Architecture.
 He is the co-Founder of Our Place which creates places that celebrate local identity, mixed uses, sustainable communities and walkable neighbourhoods.
-Dominic is also Founder and Chair of Prosper Education, an education enterprise based in Sydney, Shanghai and London and Former Vice Chair and Director, The Prince’s Foundation.
+Dominic was formerly Vice Chair and Director of The Prince’s Foundation.